SamGanYX/Dubhacks2025/README.md

 Prerequisites (recommended)
 - Node.js 18+ (or as required in package.json)
 - npm or pnpm
-- For platform backend: MongoDB (local or hosted)
+- For platform backend: sqlite (temp solution)
 - For Forge app: Atlassian Forge CLI and a target Atlassian product (for deploy/tunnel)
 - OpenAI API key (or relevant AI provider credentials)
 - Twilio credentials if using Twilio integration